 The modern incarnation of autorack cars dates to the 20th century.
 However, the idea of transporting vehicles — initially wagons — dates to the earliest days of railroading.

-Around this time, in the United States, former President John Quincy Adams traveled between Baltimore and the “Relay House,” a former eating house on the railroad.
+Around this time, in the United States, former President John Quincy Adams traveled on the B&O between Baltimore and the “Relay House,” a former eating house on the railroad.
 For the journey, the railroad loaded Adams’ wagon onto a “four-wheel platform-car.”

 The first autorack cars similar to the ones we know today entered the scene in the 1920s.
-But, it was not until the 1950s that railroads experienced a proliferation of autorack cars.
+But, railroads did not experience a proliferation of autorack cars until the 1950s.

 At the same time, as truck traffic increased, railroads developed a way to haul trailers.

 While most people associate autorack cars as a freight car, but one railroad famously adapted them for their passenger service.
 On Dec.
 6, 1971, Auto-Train Corporation launched a new form of passenger rail when it began the original incarnation of the Auto Train between Lorton, Va., and Sanford, Fla., allowing passengers to drive to one terminal and ride the train to the other and continue their road trip.